WalletConnect/walletconnect-docs/docs/web3modal/react/installation.md

 # Installation

-Web3Modal offers out of the box support for react and integrates very well with a popular react hook library [wagmi](https://wagmi.sh/).
+Web3Modal offers out of the box support for React and integrates very well with a popular React hook library called [wagmi](https://wagmi.sh/).

 ## Obtain Project ID